daronphang/coding_resources/javascript/arrays.md

 }

 // Looping over entire object
-const entries = Object.entries(openingHours)    // creates an array of 3 arrays (mon, tues, wed) for (const [key, {open, close}] of entries) {
+// entries method returns an array of [key, value] pairs const entries = Object.entries(openingHours) for (const [key, {open, close}] of entries) {
     console.log(`on ${key} we open at ${open} and close at ${close}`);
 }